We want to help you find community!

 JEDI (Justice, Equity, Diversity & Inclusion)

-JEDI Light will explore themes such as small town living, sports culture, and assault that are highlighted in Fredrik Backman's Beartown series.
-Participants are responsible for reading the books and investigating how these factors currently impact our lives, church, and community.
+JEDI Book Club includes eight monthly classes exploring race, gender, socioeconomic status, religion, sexual identity, abilities, age, and national origin.
+Participants are responsible for reading six secular books, watching one film, and investigating how these factors currently impact our lives, church, and community.
 The workshop is set up to be experiential, interactive, and discussion-based.
 Each class is designed to

 • first focus on the issues of the text assigned for that class session (reflection on the text),